Maykonn/global-process-queue-js/README.md

 ```

 Note that we declare a global variable called `DB`, to be accessible by your others methods, we'll see about it further,
-later on this documentation.
+later on, this documentation.

 ## The Finisher Method

-Similar to the Initializer method, the Finisher method provides you an API to create a global process, which runs after
+Similar to the Initializer method, the Finisher method provides you with an API to create a global process, which runs after
 the queue execution.

 As an example suppose that you need to close the MySQL Connection just after all process is executed.
 May you do it: